Should you choose a will or a trust?

 WHEN TO USE A WILL

-• you are an individual with no children or adult children who will receive equal shares
+• you are an individual with no children or responsible adult children who will receive equal shares

-• you want a plan in place that is straightforward and don’t require specific instructions on how your assets should be managed
+• you want a plan in place that is straightforward and you don’t require specific instructions on how your heirs should use the assets

 WHEN TO USE A TRUST